thekevinscott/thekevinscott/src/pages/2016/testing-chatbots/index.md

 There’s four types of responses the Test Suite can expect to get back:

-1. No response — *for instance, if someone is blacklisted*<br> 2.
-An invalid
+1. No response — *for instance, if someone is blacklisted*
+2. An invalid
-response — *the wrong message entirely*<br> 3.
-A valid response with invalid data — *aka, the correct container but the wrong content*4.
-A valid response — *any of a number of variations*
+response — *the wrong message entirely*
+3. A valid response with invalid data — *aka, the correct container but the wrong content*
+4. A valid response — *any of a number of variations*

 The Test Suite will get the response by querying for a specific message ID (the ‘sent’ ID).